Lead poisoning: History

 The painter Caravaggio might have died of lead poisoning.
 Bones with high lead levels were recently found in a grave thought likely to be his.
 Paints used at the time contained high amounts of lead salts.
 Caravaggio is known to have exhibited violent behavior, a symptom commonly associated with lead poisoning.

 In 17th-century Germany, the physician Eberhard Gockel discovered lead-contaminated wine to be the cause of an epidemic of colic.
 He had noticed that monks who did not drink wine were healthy, while wine drinkers developed colic, and traced the cause to sugar of lead, made by simmering litharge with vinegar.
 As a result, Eberhard Ludwig, Duke of Württemberg issued an edict in 1696 banning the adulteration of wines with litharge.

 In the 18th century lead poisoning was fairly frequent on account of the widespread drinking of rum, which was made in stills with a lead component (the "worm").
 It was a significant cause of mortality amongst slaves and sailors in the colonial West Indies.
 Lead poisoning from rum was also noted in Boston.
 Benjamin Franklin suspected lead to be a risk in 1786.
 Also in the 18th century, "Devonshire colic" was the name given to the symptoms experienced by people of Devon who drank cider made in presses that were lined with lead.
 Lead was added to cheap wine illegally in the 18th and early 19th centuries as a sweetener.
-The composer Beethoven, a heavy wine drinker, had elevated lead levels (as later detected in his hair) possibly due to this; the cause of his death is controversial, but lead poisoning is a contender as a factor.
+The composer Beethoven, a heavy wine drinker, had elevated lead levels (as later detected in his hair) possibly due to this; lead poisoning is a contender as a factor to his hearing loss and death (cause of which is still controversial).